CONSTITUTION AND BY-LAWS

 Section 3: The following Committees shall be formed by the President, with the chairpersons appointed in consultation with the appointed officers: Membership, SocIal, Rules, Constitution and By-Laws, Tournament and Handicap.
 No new Committees shall be formed unless approved by the general membership.

-Section 4: The foregoing officers and chairpersons shall have a tenure of office of one fiscal year (calendar year).
+Section 4: The foregoing officers and chairpersons shall have a tenure of office of three fiscal years (calendar years).
 All officers shall be eligible for reappointment.

 Section 5: Only a regular member of the CLUB, in good standing, shall be eligible for the President-Elect position.